RefinedScience/pyCellPhenoX/README.md

 ## Dependencies/ Requirements
 You can create a conda environment that works for both CNA and pyCellPhenoX by running `conda create env -f environment.yml`.
-The requirements.txt refers to the OLD version requirements.txt but will not work for numpy and cna together.

 ## Getting Started...